Best Time of Year to Pressure Wash Your Katy TX Home

 May: Excellent

 Live oak pollen has settled, mountain laurel and pine pollen are easing, and humidity hasn't yet reached summer peak.
-May is the perfect time to do a complete property cleaning before the heat sets in.
-We typically book up for May about 30 days in advance.
+May is a useful time to plan complete property cleaning before the heat sets in.
+Requesting a quote about 30 days ahead can make timing easier to review.

 June: Good (Watch for Storms)